roytang/blog/content/post/2007/04/an-uneventful-holy-week.md

 ## Comments

 ### Comment by [noemi](http://trinity.wordpress.com) on 2007-04-12 19:25:26 +0000
-namatay naman si Jack ah,&#8230; for a few minutes nga lang. hehe db? the season
+namatay naman si Jack ah,...  for a few minutes nga lang. hehe db? the season

 when david palmer was assassinated?